nirbar/PanelSwWixExtension/README.md

 ## PanelSwWixExtension WiX Elements

 - Immediate Actions:
+  - *DuplicateFolder*: Duplicate an entire folder hierarchy.
+Processed at build time by adding entries to Directory, CreateFolder and DuplicateFile tables.
   - *IsWindowsVersionOrGreater*: Test whether Kernel32.dll's version is at least the given version.
 If yes, set the property to 1.
   - *Md5Hash*: Computes MD5 hash.
   - *WmiSearch*: Execute a WMI query.